 Well, the most famous Chechen dance is the lezginka, a dance without a song beginning and having many Caucasian versions, right up to its own in each aul.

-The traditional Chechen musical culture has undergone significant changes, enriched and spread throughout the world in the twentieth and early twenty-first centuries.
-After the revolution, the Moscow composer A. Davidenko, Chechen folk songs were recorded in the villages and published in music collections.
-Many Soviet composers created their works based on Chechen folklore ("Suite for a string quartet on Chechen-Ingush themes" by N. Rechmensky, "Dzhigitovka" by MV Koval, "Chechen suite" by AA Davidenko, etc.) ...
-The conductor, pianist, and the first mountain composer G. Mepurnov made an enormous contribution to the development of Chechen music in Soviet times.
-The Honored Artist of the Chechen-Ingush Autonomous Soviet Socialist Republic A. Khalebsky was involved in the processing of Chechen folk dances and songs for the orchestra, and he also wrote choral works and suites based on Chechen songs.
-One of the first Chechen composers whose work was directly related to Chechen folk music is Umar Dimaev, who wrote more than thirty original musical compositions and hundreds of adaptations of various Chechen melodies.
-Also, one should not forget about the contribution to the development of Chechen music of composers Umar Beksultanov, Adnan Shakhbulatov and Said Dimaev.
+Traditional Chechen musical culture has undergone significant changes, enriched and spread throughout the world in the twentieth and early twenty-first centuries.
+After the revolution, the Moscow composer A. Davidenko recorded and published Chechen folk songs in the villages.
+Many Soviet composers created their works using Chechen folklore as a basis (“Suite for string quartet on Chechen-Ingush themes” by N. Rechmensky, “Dzhigitovka” by M.V.
+Koval, “Chechen Suite” by A.A.
+Davidenko, etc.) .
+A huge contribution to the development of Chechen music in Soviet times was made by the conductor, pianist, and first mountain composer G. Mepurnov.
+Honored Artist of the Chechen Autonomous Soviet Socialist Republic A. Khalebsky worked a lot on arrangements of Chechen folk dances and songs for orchestra; he also wrote choral works and suites based on Chechen songs.
+One of the first Chechen composers whose work was directly related to Chechen folk music is Umar Dimaev, who wrote more than thirty original musical works and hundreds of arrangements of various Chechen melodies.
+We also cannot forget about the contribution to the development of Chechen music by composers Umar Beksultanov, Adnan Shakhbulatov and Said Dimaev.

 Chechen musical folk traditions are still alive today.
 Therefore, the development of the musical culture of the republic is on the right track.
 And do not stop him.